 PFOA/PFOS are compounds found in everyday life products, such as carpets, clothing, fabrics for furniture, food packaging, cookware, firefighting foams and other materials needing resistance to water, grease, and stains.
-USAG Wiesbaden drinking water supplies were tested for PFOA and PFOS in FY2017 per Department of Defense (DoD) direction soon after the Environmental Protection Agency (EPA) established health advisory levels (HLA) for these emerging contaminants.
+The results for USAG Wiesbaden water supplies were all reported well below the EPA's lifetime health advisory levels for these emerging contaminants.